Daimler Truck

 We stand for an open and respectful corporate culture: Team spirit, fairness and respect for one another are our cornerstones.

-More than 100,000 people from more than 125 countries work at Daimler Truck.
+More than 100,000 people from 129 countries work at Daimler Truck.
 This diversity helps us to find new perspectives.
 It drives creativity and innovation – improving the successfulness of our work.
 We foster a corporate culture where our employees can freely develop their talents and contribute their individual strengths.
 The foundation: a respectful and open cooperation that leaves no room for discrimination.

 As a signatory to the Diversity Charter, we ensure that all our employees have equal opportunities – regardless of age, ethnic origin and nationality, gender and gender identity, physical and mental abilities, religion and belief, sexual orientation, and social background.
 As participants in the UN Global Compact and the European Women’s Management Development Network, we underscore these principles.

-We ensure diversity right from the recruitment stage: 54 percent of new hirings through our INspire talent programs have an international background, and 41 percent are women.
+We ensure diversity right from the recruitment stage: 54% of new hirings through our Daimler Truck Trainee-program have an international background, and 41% are women.
 We place particular emphasis on training young people with disabilities.
 We also want to continuously increase the proportion of women in management positions, for example, with our She@Truck women’s support program.
 We also ensure fair and transparent salaries: their levels are based only on the requirements of the position and personal performance.

-The newly established Diversity, Equity & Inclusion (DEI) Advisory Board will also begin with their work.
-Half of the committee consists of senior managers from all organizational units and the other half consists of diversity experts and members of under-represented groups so that they also get their say.
+The Diversity, Equity & Inclusion (DEI) Advisory Board also began its work in March 2023.
+Half of the international committee consists of senior managers from all organizational units and the other half consists of diversity experts and members of under-represented groups so that they also get their equal say.
 The DEI Advisory Board is chaired by Martin Daum, Chairman of the Board of Daimler Truck.
 The DEI Advisory Board decides on the strategy and relevant topics relating to diversity, equity and inclusion, advises the Board of Management and anchors the topic in the business units.

 • Employee development and support